 In the residential sector, we made significant progress supporting market transformation.
 We tested standards developed during the Residential Energy Forum in a multi-home pilot and then detailed the guidelines in a field guide for builders.
 In a separate effort, we worked with utilities and housing representatives to develop energy efficiency recommendations for manufactured housing, and our Duct School led two-week trainings for heating and air conditioning technicians on saving energy and improving homeowner comfort through duct diagnostics and repair.

-In 1997, our motor lab achieved compliance from the National Voluntary Laboratory Accreditation Program through the National Institute of Standards and Technology.
+In 1997, our motor lab achieved accreditation from the National Voluntary Laboratory Accreditation Program through the National Institute of Standards and Technology (Lab Code: 200081-0).
 It became the first motor efficiency testing lab in the world with this recognition.
 One year later, we began our first-of-its-kind motor repair quality assurance program, Proven Efficiency Verification.

 Spurred in large part by the devastation of Hurricane Floyd in 1999, we launched the affordable housing guarantee program SystemVision in 2001.
 We have been fortunate to collaborate with the North Carolina Housing Finance Agency and a network of nonprofit builders, raters and volunteers.
 To date, SystemVision has helped construct more than 5,500 high-performance, energy efficient, affordable homes in North Carolina.